ahippert/em-eof/README.md

 This should plot simulated displacement fields and their reconstruction.
 Some of these plots were used in (Hippert-Ferrer et al., 2020).

-## Modify and play with code
+## Play with code
-To play with code, open emeof/main.py and run it from your command line or Python IDE.
+Open emeof/main.py and run it from the command line or your favorite IDE.
+The use of the [_Python Debugger_](https://docs.python.org/3/library/pdb.html) is recommanded, as for example:

+`$ python -m pdb main.py`